JohnMiltonHacks/telegram-scraper/README.md

          >optimized performance
 2021.1 for single client

-The version 2021.2 is ongoing for multi client........
+Use version 2(beta)for multi client.